-The impact of reducing the probability of water ingress from 100% to 95% and 90% in case of accidents in limited waters or open sea, assuming bottom damage and hull breach is considered next.
-The average reduction of the PLL is 1.7% (resp.
-3.1%) in case of 95% (resp.
-90%) probability of water ingress.
+The impact of one or five more accidents without a hull breach, assuming limited waters or open sea, bottom damage and hard bottom/obstacle is considered next.
+The average reduction of the PLL is 0.8% (resp.
+3.1%) in case of one (resp. five) more accident(s) without a hull breach.
 The corresponding results are summarized in the following table: